antononcube/SystemModeling/Projects/Coronavirus-propagation-dynamics/Documents/Apple-mobility-trends-data-visualization.md

 We define our day as midnight-to-midnight, Pacific time.
 Cities represent usage in greater metropolitan areas and are stably defined during this period.
 In many countries/regions and cities, relative volume has increased since January 13th, consistent with normal, seasonal usage of Apple Maps.
 Day of week effects are important to normalize as you use this data.
 Data that is sent from users’ devices to the Maps service is associated with random, rotating identifiers so Apple doesn’t have a profile of your movements and searches.
 Apple Maps has no demographic information about our users, so we can’t make any statements about the representativeness of our usage against the overall population.

+### Observations

+The observations listed in this subsection are also placed under the relevant statistics in the following sections and indicated with “**Observation**”.

+- The directions requests volumes reference date for normalization is 2020-01-13 : all the values in that column are $100$.

+- From the community clusters of the nearest neighbor graphs (derived from the time series of the normalized driving directions requests volume) we see that countries and cities are clustered in expected ways.
+For example, in the community graph plot corresponding to “{city, driving}” the cities Oslo, Copenhagen, Helsinki, Stockholm, and Zurich are placed in the same cluster.
+In the graphs corresponding to “{city, transit}” and “{city, walking}” the Japanese cities Tokyo, Osaka, Nagoya, and Fukuoka are clustered together.

+- In the time series plots the Sundays are indicated with orange dashed lines.
+We can see that from Monday to Thursday people are more familiar with their trips than say on Fridays and Saturdays.
+We can also see that on Sundays people (on average) are more familiar with their trips or simply travel less.

 ## Load packages

 ```mathematica